Zephyrr4/kitabkendra/README.md

 ## API Endpoints

-KetabKendra exposes a RESTful API for interacting with the library's resources.
+KitabKendra exposes a RESTful API for interacting with the library's resources.
 Below are the available endpoints:

 ### Book Endpoints